-FIG. 3.
-Cosine of the loss-cone angle vs. horizontal position in the mid-plane of the vacuum chamber buildup The electron cloud modeling code ECLOUD [8] has been under active development for the purposes of CESRTA since 2008.
+In order to verify that the observation of electron trapping can be expected for our experimental conditions, we have employed the electron cloud buildup modeling program ECLOUD [10].
+The code has been under active development for the purposes of CESRTA since 2008.
 Developed at CERN in the 1990s, it has seen widespread application for phenomena observed at CERN, KEK, Stanford Linear Accelerator Laboratory, and Brookhaven National Laboratory.
-It has successfully described the CESRTA measurements of coherent tune shifts [9], which are sensitive to ring-averaged cloud buildup, as well as local measurements with shielded pickup detectors [5] and time-resolved retarding-field analyzers [10].
-ECLOUD includes simulation algorithms for photoelectron generation, for time-sliced macroparticle tracking in the 2D electrostatic fields sourced by the beam and the cloud, and 3D tracking in a variety of ambient magnetic fields, as well as for a detailed model of the interactions of cloud electrons with the vacuum chamber surface producing secondary electrons.
+It has successfully described the CESRTA measurements of coherent tune shifts [11], which are sensitive to ring-averaged cloud buildup, as well as local measurements with shielded pickup detectors [7] and time-resolved retarding-field analyzers [12].
+The ECLOUD code includes simulation algorithms for photoelectron generation, for time-sliced macroparticle tracking in the 2D electrostatic fields sourced by the beam and the cloud, and for 3D tracking in a variety of ambient magnetic fields, as well as for a detailed model of the interactions of cloud electrons with the vacuum chamber surface producing secondary electrons.